yuygfgg/SC-BLTC/README.md

 ## References

-- See [Specification.pdf](Specification.pdf) for the complete protocol specification
+- See [Specification.tex](Specification.tex) for the complete protocol specification